semaphore-protocol/website/versioned_docs/version-V3/glossary.md

 ## Signals

-The term "signals" in semaphore refers to the values broadcast by the user when voting, confirming, and so on.
-On the other hand, "[signals](https://docs.circom.io/circom-language/signals/)" in Circom refer to data that contain elements within the field of Z/pZ.
-In Circom, "signals" can be either inputs or outputs.
+The term "signals" in Semaphore refers to the values the user broadcasts when voting, confirming, sending a message and so on.
+On the other hand, "[signals](https://docs.circom.io/circom-language/signals/)" in Circom refers to data that contain elements within the field of Z/pZ.
+In Circom, "signals" can be defined as input or outputs, and are considered intermediate signals otherwise.